PET HEALTH

 Five Minutes

 Just like people, some dogs experience anxiety.
-But since dogs can’t talk with us, it can be hard to recognize the signs of stress.
-Anxiety may show up as hyperactivity, compulsive chewing or licking, constant barking, or depression.
-One of the treatment options for anxiety disorders is a prescription for an antidepressant called trazodone.
+One of the treatment options for dog anxiety disorders is a prescription for an antidepressant called trazodone.

-In this guide, we’ll go over what trazodone is, how it works, canine dosage, and possible side effects, as well as answer any lingering questions you may have so you can safely and confidently help manage your pup’s anxiety.
+In this guide, we’ll go over what trazodone is, its common uses, canine dosage, and possible side effects — so you can safely and confidently help manage your pup’s anxiety.

-Trazodone for dogs is used to treat behavioral disorders related to stress or anxiety like separation anxiety, noise or situation phobias, aggression, and compulsive behavior.3 The increased levels of serotonin regulating their mood can help your dog feel calmer when they may typically be anxious or stressed, but it likely won’t address the root of the behavior.
-This is why trazodone may be prescribed in addition to other treatments like training, behavior modification, or other medication.
+Trazodone can help your dog feel calmer when they may typically be anxious or stressed — but it likely won’t address the root of their anxious behavior.
+This is why trazodone may be prescribed in addition to other treatments — such as training, behavior modification, or other medication(s).

 • Before a vet visit